henrylwilliams/minepeon-plugin-MobileMinerApp/README.md

 MinePeon Addons
 ==============
-I'm working on getting other add-on's I've created moved to this repo with an installation script for each add-on; If there are add-ons you would like to see in the future, please let me know.
+I'm working on getting other add-on's I've created moved into this repo with an installation script for each add-on; If there are add-ons you would like to see in the future, please let me know.

 What is MinePeon?
 ==============